wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.6 =
+Upgrade now for 1 new bug fix.

 = 1.1.5 =
 Upgrade your plugin now for full compatibility with WordPress v3.6.0 - Includes 2 important bug fixes.